 Each year, the Central Intake Unit assesses 3,200 indigent Miami residents in need of substance abuse treatment and provides referrals to appropriate services.

 Individuals can participate with a recommendation from family members, local police, the Department of Corrections and community-based organizations in Miami-Dade County.
 Walk-ins are accepted as well.
 Central Intake provides assessments and services for the Eleventh Circuit Court, including the State Attorney and Public Defender’s Offices.

 Individuals referred to Central Intake who require residential substance abuse treatment program are referred to level 2 or level 4 inpatient treatment services.
 Treatment services are offered 24/7 and include individual, group and family therapy, psychological services, educational and vocational skill development, and other supportive services.

 The Treatment Alternative to Street Crime Division of Miami-Dade County provides intake and treatment services to those referred by the Miami-Dade Drug Court.
-The program has three outpatient units located throughout the county.
+The court-ordered rehab program has three outpatient rehab units located throughout the county.
 The diversion programs offer nonviolent drug offenders an opportunity to avoid jail time and work toward sobriety at the same time.